 Here’s a pic of me working out with Jackie, co-owner of Momentum Sport Fitness.

 One of my colleagues pointed out that drinking a light beer makes him feel good inside, too.
 I agree, but I can’t drink light beer on my way to work, and it doesn’t restore my energy and love for life like FITAID® does.

-I’m proud to say that FITAID® is one of my blog sponsors and sends me product.
+I’m proud to say that FITAID® is one of my blog sponsors and occasionally sends me product.
 I wouldn’t work out a deal with them, though, unless I believed in their product line.
 I enjoyed their beverages long before I started blogging, so I thought I’d share my tastes with you.
-Click on the FITAID® pic below and it will take you to their website, where you can read up on their complete line of beverages.

 If you enjoyed this post, hit the subscribe button and you’ll receive my next post as soon as it’s posted.
 Yes, Frankie, this is where you hit the subscribe button and supply your email address.
 I’ll buy you a drink next time we meet at Fireside!